PCI Compliance

 Does PCI DSS apply to my business?

-The PCI standard applies to all organisations that store, process, or transmit cardholder data.
+The PCI DSS applies to all organisations that store, process, or transmit cardholder data.
+Additionally, merchants and service providers must manage and monitor the PCI DSS compliance of all associated third-party service providers with access to cardholder data.

 Why should I comply with PCI DSS?